openvinotoolkit/openvino/docs/notebooks/301-tensorflow-training-openvino-with-output.rst

 This tutorial demonstrates how to train, convert, and deploy an image classification model with TensorFlow and OpenVINO.
-This particular notebook shows the process where we perform the inference step on the freshly trained model that is converted to OpenVINO IR with Model Optimizer.
+This particular notebook shows the process where we perform the inference step on the freshly trained model that is converted to OpenVINO IR with model conversion API.
 For faster inference speed on the model created in this notebook, check out the `Post-Training Quantization with TensorFlow Classification Model <./301-tensorflow-training-openvino-nncf.ipynb>`__ notebook.